Johnny Ford

 Rachael: Right.

 Rachael: Yes, for sure.
-Okay, how do you feel about RuPaul’s Drag Race?
+Okay.
+How do you feel about RuPaul’s Drag Race?

-Johnny: Um very mixed emotions.
+Johnny: [Laughs] Uh, very mixed emotions.

-Rachael: I feel that.
+Rachael: [Laughs] Yeah, I feel that.

-Johnny: Drag Race has been really fantastic and just elevating drag into an art form that people recognize that across the world.
-So I’m very appreciative of drag race for being able to take what was against–considered cringe and maybe considered weird in the queer community and really taking it to this level that people are so invested in and it really feels like a competition or a sport and an art form.
-And gives this platform to all of these artists who are doing incredible work and deserve to be recognized.
-Obviously the other side of that is that Drag Race is not perfect.
-And, so there are tons of really incredible diverse performers who don’t fit into the mold that drag race has created and are not given the same attention and platform.
-And of course, there is a different level of polish that people tend to expect from drag because of Drag Race.
-And so we want to kind of deal with that too and like maybe the local artists and the artists that don’t have those resources or that attention are kind of looked over, because people are looking for Drag Race quality drag.
-So that is kind of the double-edged sword, I think, of Drag Race.
+Obviously, the other side of that is that Drag Race is not perfect.
+And so, there are tons of really incredible, diverse performers who don’t fit into the mold that Drag Race has created, and are not given the same attention and platform.
+And of course, there’s this level of polish that people tend to expect from drag because of Drag Race.
+And so, we have to, kind of, deal with that too, as, like, maybe the local artists and the artists that don’t have those resources or that attention are, kind of, looked over, because people are looking for Drag Race quality drag.
+So, that’s kind of the double-edged sword, I think, of Drag Race.

-Rachael: Okay, we have three more.
+Rachael: Okay.
+We have three more.
 So, if you could change one thing about drag, the drag scene or the drag community, what would it be and why?

 Rachael: Yeah, totally.
-Okay, what do you think are misconceptions people have about drag, and where do you think it comes from?
+Okay.
+What do you think are misconceptions people have about drag?
+And where do you think it comes from?

 Rachael: Yeah.
-Okay, last one.
+Okay.
+Last one.
 If you choose one thing you want people to know about or learn about drag, what would it be?

 Rachael: Love that.